Zebra crossing: Compliance

+A 1998 Swedish study by A Várhelyi at Lund University investigated driver behavior at zebra crossings:

 Alternative designs

 Cow crossing

 The city of A Coruña in Galicia, Spain, has opted for spots rather than stripes at a pedestrian crossing, resembling a cow instead of a zebra.
 The reason for this option is to recognise the importance of the animal for the region's farming.

 Tiger and parallel crossings

 A tiger crossing is a variation used in Hong Kong and the United Kingdom.
 It is painted yellow and black.
 In the United Kingdom, it allows cyclists to cross in a central area of the road without dismounting, and obliges motorists to give way to both cyclists and pedestrians.
-Aylesbury, Buckinghamshire experimented with tiger crossings during 2006–2007, but replaced them with toucan crossings.
-A tiger crossing was introduced in Portsmouth in 2019.

 "Three-dimensional" crossings

 A number of countries have experimented with "three-dimensional" zebra crossings based on an optical illusion.
 The white stripes of the crossing appear to hover above the ground as though they were a physical barrier.
 Although intended to improve pedestrian safety on the crossings, they have also been popular with tourists who like to be photographed crossing them, appearing to hover above the ground.
 Such crossings can be found in Australia, Iceland, Malaysia, India, New Zealand and the United States.

 Crossings can be combined with speed tables (i.e. raised sections of road designed to physically slow traffic down) as an additional safety measure.